iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG) Shares Sold by Simon Quick Advisors LLC

-Simon Quick Advisors LLC decreased its holdings in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 1.4% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 77,673 shares of the company’s stock after selling 1,117 shares during the period. iShares Core U.S. Aggregate Bond ETF makes up approximately 1.1% of Simon Quick Advisors LLC’s investment portfolio, making the stock its 21st largest position.
-Simon Quick Advisors LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $7,483,000 as of its most recent SEC filing.
+Simon Quick Advisors LLC trimmed its position in shares of iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 1.4% during the third quarter, HoldingsChannel reports.
+The fund owned 77,673 shares of the company’s stock after selling 1,117 shares during the quarter. iShares Core U.S. Aggregate Bond ETF comprises 1.1% of Simon Quick Advisors LLC’s holdings, making the stock its 21st biggest position.
+Simon Quick Advisors LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $7,483,000 at the end of the most recent reporting period.

-Other hedge funds also recently bought and sold shares of the company.
-Core Wealth Advisors Inc. acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF during the 2nd quarter worth approximately $26,000.
-Selective Wealth Management Inc. acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF during the 2nd quarter worth approximately $29,000.
-HighMark Wealth Management LLC acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF during the 3rd quarter worth approximately $30,000.
-Hallmark Capital Management Inc. acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF during the 2nd quarter worth approximately $31,000.
-Finally, Level Financial Advisors Inc. acquired a new stake in shares of iShares Core U.S. Aggregate Bond ETF during the 2nd quarter worth approximately $33,000.
-Institutional investors and hedge funds own 80.07% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Core Wealth Advisors Inc. acquired a new position in shares of iShares Core U.S. Aggregate Bond ETF during the second quarter worth about $26,000.
+Selective Wealth Management Inc. acquired a new position in shares of iShares Core U.S. Aggregate Bond ETF during the second quarter worth about $29,000.
+HighMark Wealth Management LLC acquired a new position in shares of iShares Core U.S. Aggregate Bond ETF during the third quarter worth about $30,000.
+Hallmark Capital Management Inc. purchased a new stake in iShares Core U.S. Aggregate Bond ETF during the second quarter worth about $31,000.
+Finally, Level Financial Advisors Inc. purchased a new stake in iShares Core U.S. Aggregate Bond ETF during the second quarter worth about $33,000.
+80.07% of the stock is currently owned by institutional investors and hedge funds.

 iShares Core U.S. Aggregate Bond ETF Stock Down 0.2 %